AidanDavid/SiteCompare/README.md

 - will highlight additions from the second file in green
 - will highlight deletions from the first file in red
 - allows for finding links, before testing (LinkChecker)
+  - may run into formatting issues when comparing files with a lot of lines, and or very long lines

 LinkChecker (class)
 - makes a url request and returns the status/code